 All types of internship thus need to be planned well in advance (three months) and can be denied in some cases.

 The ILLC Programme distinguishes between two types of internship, which are subject to different regulations:

 - Industrial internships that content-wise are a close fit with the PhD candidates' research

 These internships are related to the content of the candidate's PhD project, and hence they are not considered to be an external activity to the candidate's PhD track.
 In this case, the PhD contract of the candidate is not suspended nor extended due to the internship, unless the internship is paid.
-If the internship is paid and a suspension of the contract seems desirable, this must be approved by the PhD Programme director in addition to the supervision team.
+If the internship is paid, suspension of the contract will be arranged.

 - Industrial internships that content-wise are not a close fit with the PhD candidate's research